EnBi81/MCServerBot/README.md

   - automatically download a version if it is not aéready downloaded
 - Change websockets to SignalR (https://stackoverflow.com/questions/28948517/how-do-i-generate-api-documentation-for-signalr)
 - Be able to change minecraft server properties
+- subdomain which redirects to the minecraft server

 ## Setup